The Tanzawa Mountains in Japan are a blessing and here is why.

 With a treacherous trek back to my bike, a long ride to my car, and a much longer drive home I began making my way back the way I had come.
 I found a nice pool to swim in and laid out in the sun for awhile.
 I had forgotten to check the air pressure in my bike tires before leaving and they were pretty soft so I took it easy on the way back to my car so as to not get a pinch flat.
 It had been absolutely magical day; I had caught two fish and saw another 15-20 - most of which were Iwana.
 They had proven to be an elusive quarry though chasing and nipping at my fly, getting my hopes up only to turn and face me before darting into the depths.
 Still despite the playful fish it had been a spectacular day with a lot of firsts too:

-- I caught my first fall colored leaf
+✔ - I hooked and brought to hand my first fall colored leaf of the season.